am1444/Hummingbird-GUI/README.md

 _enter_ key or the _2nd_ key (which I find a lot more comfortable).
 Basic settings and information can be seen in the "Alpha Menu", accessed by pressing the _alpha_ or _y=_ keys.
 You can also move where programs are pinned to by placing the cursor onto a program and pressing the _MODE_ button, moving it around, and then clicking.

 NOTE: This repo is being archived on the 30th of October 2024.
+Unarchived on 21th November 2024.